ARRI’s LED Fixtures Illuminate 12Stone® Church

 Michael Henson, Production Engineer at 12stone® Church discusses challenges of lighting for modern worship environment and benefits of using LED engine for a better multi-site experience.

-12Stone® Church is one of the largest-participating multi-generational Christian church in the US with a total of eight campuses in the greater Atlanta, Georgia area.
+12Stone® Church is one of the largest-participating multi-generational Christian churches in the US with a total of eight campuses in the greater Atlanta, Georgia area.
 Established in 1987, it welcomes over 17,000 weekly attendees across all campuses, along with video services available on-demand online.

 Michael Henson, Production Engineer, 12Stone® Church